marijnkoolen/scholarly-web-annotation-client/README.md

 Here is a complete example to demonstrate how you can setup a web page with an RDFa-enriched resource and a fully-configured annotation client.
 This example assumes four files sitting in the same web directory that is served over HTTP: the SWA client library (`scholarly-web-annotator.js`), a configuration file (`annotator_config.json`), a loading script to configure and embed the client (`load_annotator.js`) and an HTML file with the RDFa-enriched resource (`index.html`).

-*Note that in the config below, you have to fill the address of a running SWA server!*
+*Note that in the config below, you have to fill the address of a running [SWA server](https://github.com/marijnkoolen/scholarly-web-annotation-server)!*

-The SWA client library can be found in this repository: `dist/scholarly-web-annotator.js`
+The SWA client modules can be found in the [releases](https://github.com/CLARIAH/scholarly-web-annotation-client/releases) page.

 `annotator_config.json`: